 Training a Machine Learning Model in the Cloud

-For training a model in the Cloud, you’ll need an account with the Cloud Services Provider along with the dataset you plan to use and your end goal of building and training the model.
+For training a model in the Cloud, you’ll need an account with the Cloud Services Provider, the dataset you plan to use, and your end goal of building and training the model.
 Also, you can use Cloud ML Engines using different libraries like Keras, TensorFlow, and other Python ML libraries (such as sci-kit learn) directly on the Cloud Service Provider platform to train your models.
 So, you’ll need to create an account with the Cloud Service Provider first.
-Then, you log in to your account to create a project, prepare your data, write your code in a notebook, train and evaluate your model, rerun & tune it and finally deploy your trained model to get predictions.
+Then, you log in to your account to create a project, prepare your data, write your code in a notebook, train and evaluate your model, rerun & tune it, and finally deploy your trained model to get predictions.
 You can also deploy different versions of your trained models and monitor them.

-This article presents a comprehensive overview of what Cloud Services are, why these are essential for AI and Machine Learning requirements, and suggests an approach to selecting a service if you are a beginner.
-Although most of these vendors provide platforms for general-purpose AI and ML needs, a beginner still needs to choose a platform that is easy to use, requires no Cloud expertise to set up & run, offers better support and tools for Machine Learning including NLP, chatbots, or service bots as well as Neural Networks for Deep Learning.
+This article presents a comprehensive overview of what Cloud Services are and why these are essential for AI and Machine Learning requirements.
+It suggests an approach to selecting a service if you are a beginner.
+Although most of these vendors provide platforms for general-purpose AI and ML needs, a beginner still needs to choose a platform that is easy to use, requires no Cloud expertise to set up & run, offers better support and tools for Machine Learning, including NLP, chatbots, or service bots as well as Neural Networks for Deep Learning.